Excess sitting is dangerous in so many ways, but so is untreated sleep apnea. Which is worse for the body?

-Excessive sitting, which has been defined as sitting for anywhere from four to seven or more hours a day, has gotten enormous coverage in the past several years.
-It’s a hell-raiser for your health.
+Excessive sitting, which has been defined as sitting for anywhere from four to seven or more hours a day, is a hell-raiser for your health.

 • Repeatedly awakening overnight for no reason